Sharks

 Shark Species in Cornwall

-A few types of sharks found in Cornish waters that could even be seen on your boat trip if you’re extremely lucky are Blue Shark (Prionace glauca), Porbeagle Shark (Lamna nasus) and Basking Shark (Cetorhinus maximus).
+A few types of sharks found in Cornish waters that are occasionally are the Blue Shark (Prionace glauca), Porbeagle Shark (Lamna nasus) and Basking Shark (Cetorhinus maximus).